st-f4tima/CS121_LabAct3-4/README.md

 - `compare_with(amount, other_currency)`: compares which in two different currencies is stronger using USDollar as basis currency.
 Conversions work by converting first to USD, then from USD to the target currency.

+## 📈Class Diagram
+This diagram is our basis of what object-oriented programming project we would like to create.

 ## 💻 Code Snippet
 ```python
 class Currency(ABC):